Frequently Asked Questions

 For those dressing masculine:

-You can absolutely wear a tie (not required), but they don't have to be standard silk.
+Accessories: You can absolutely wear a tie (not required), but they don't have to be standard silk.
 You can also consider bolo ties, textured ties (wool, knit, or matte cotton), or no tie.
 An open collar under a sharp blazer is also a strong, polished look.
-Emily’s only request is no cowboy hats – other than get, get Western with it!
+Emily’s only request is no cowboy hats – other than get, have fun with it!

-The below image intends to serve as a visual guide, but is not all-encompassing nor restrictive – wear what makes you comfortable and feel good!
+The below image intends to serve as a visual guide, but is not all-encompassing nor restrictive – wear what makes you feel good!

 (Click to enlarge)